Page 2 - SECTION A

 The being I channeled identified himself to me as Sananda, the ascended Jesus, perhaps to inspire me to take it more seriously and stop everything and channel the book, which I did.
-It seems like Jesus though because the gist is that we kick the tables from under the moneychangers at the temple of quantum physics, a kind of created religion in the field of science.
+It seems like Jesus, though, because the gist is that we kick the tables from under the moneychangers at the temple of quantum physics, a kind of created religion in the field of science.
 Perhaps I could sell the book if I would just state that I went into a trance, like unto Edgar Cayce, so that profound words came flowing through my sleeping mouth, but the problem is that I enjoyed too much getting in there and throwing my own punches at the particle physicists since I had long resented their ridiculous claim to sanctified status on account of their golden calf Albert Einstein, onto whom I also landed several right hooks and a karate groin grab.
 It was extremely satisfying, so I can't honestly say I "Edgar Cayce'ed" the book.
 I did, however, as a not-unpleasant compromise "Cheech and Chong" the book.

 "Jesus said to them.
 'When you make the two one, and when you make the inside like the outside and the outside like the inside, and the above like the below, and when you make the male and the female one and the same...then will you enter the kingdom."
 (The Gospel of Thomas, Gnostic papyri)

 Androgyny - The principle of perfection in which opposites co-exist in harmony.
 In alchemy, the "union of the opposites" represents the attainment of perfect spiritual harmony.
 The separation of Eve from Adam symbolizes the breaking of an original androgynous unity.
 When God is conceived of as being an original monad, the creator exists as a single one, like the number one, before anything else comes into being.
 The further away one gets from the one, the more the division and the involvement in matter and thus the more the corruption.

 "For the end will receive a unitary existence just as the beginning is unitary."
 (The Tripartite Tractate, Gnostic papyri)